syabruk/homebrewed_search/README.md

 rake
 ```

-Also, you can add `requre 'search/rspec'` to your own `spec_helper.rb` to enable some useful matchers:
+You can add `require 'search/rspec'` to your own `spec_helper.rb` to enable some useful matchers:

 ```ruby
 expect { Post.create }.to index